 Did you know your body’s sleep-wake cycle is controlled by melatonin?
 It’s the body’s master sleep hormone produced in the pineal gland, found deep within the brain.
 It is the single most important factor in combatting the effects of sleep deprivation and getting good, restorative sleep.

 How Does Melatonin Work?

 Melatonin production in the human pineal is controlled by light exposure.
-This was discovered in the early 1980s at the Massachusetts Institute of Technology (MIT) by a team I directed.
+This was discovered in the early 1980s at the Massachusetts Institute of Technology (MIT).